Sarah Goforth - Executive Director, Office of Entrepreneurship and Innovation

 Kristen Kiefer joined us on February 3rd as the Administrative Support Supervisor for the Office of Entrepreneurship & Innovation Brewer Family Entrepreneurship Hub.
 Coming to us from the University of Arkansas System Division of Agriculture with an administrative background of 6+ years, Kristen assists in managing the many happenings of the Hub.
 When she's not at the Hub she's spending time with her husband, fur-children of four, and houseplants of plenty!

-Madison Sutton – Social Innovation Program Manager
+Madison Sutton – Program Manager of Student Programs

 Rachel Sullivant - Assistant Director, McMillon Innovation Studio